alexbalmus/dci_java_playground/README.md

 # DCI Java Playground
-Experimenting with the DCI (Data-Context-Interaction) architecture in Java.
+Experimenting with the DCI (Data-Context-Interaction) paradigm in Java.

 If you are new to DCI, then it's recommended you read the following article first: https://fulloo.info/Documents/ArtimaDCI.html